crew-sherlock/Experiment1/docs/onboarding/deployment.md

 # Deployment

 One of the key deployable artifacts for an AIGA Project is an OCI-compliant container image.
-This repository uses `pf` to build an image that can be deployed to many platforms, including Azure App Services, Azure Machine Learning, Kubernetes, and more.
+This repository uses `pf` to build an image that can be deployed to many platforms, including Azure App Services, Azure Machine Learning, and more.

 The flow container image is built during Continuous Integration and is pushed to Azure Container Registry.